cness6140/archlinux/archlinux/index.md

 ![alt text](<Screenshot 2024-11-18 at 4.09.35 AM.png>)
 Figure 12

 Codi I am sorry ... if you see this before class today...
-I am struggling
+I am struggling...